chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/README.md

 ### 4. Lane line fitting
+For the tested images, the seraching starts from the two highest peaks of the histogram, then using sliding windows to scan upward.
+The number of sliding windows (vertical), the width of the window margin (horizontal) as well as the minimum pixels needed to for window recenter are tuned as hyperparameters.
+Couting the active pixels in the window and compared with the hyperparameter  -- minimum pixels to recenter the window.

+After finding all the acvie pixels for lane lines, a 2nd order polynomial function is used to fit the pixels as the lane line for plotting and the calculation of radius.

 The approach of sliding windows is used to find the lane line pixels.
 Then a 2nd order polynomial function is used to fit the lane lines.
 ![alt text](https://github.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/blob/master/polyfitting.png)

 ### 5. Radius measurement

 Then I calculate the radius of the left and right curvature of pixels and transformed them to the real radius in practice.
+The distance between left and right lane lines are approximately 700 pixels, which is used to convert the pixel value to real values in meter.

 ![alt text](https://github.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/blob/master/radius_calculation.png)

 #### 6. Wrap to the original images and draw lane lines
 In the end, the perspective images are wraped to the original images.
-The vehicule position is calculated by comparing the center of the lane line and the center of the image.
+The vehicule position is calculated by comparing the center of the lane line and the center of the bottom line of the image.

 ![alt text](https://github.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/blob/master/test_on_images.png)